 3. Actuarial assumptions

 The policyholders' actuarial liabilities are determined based on assumptions as to the future experience of the policies.
-The principal assumptions are related to interest, expenses, mortality, morbidity, persistency and additionally in the case of participating policies, bonuses and tax.
+The principal assumptions are related to interest, expenses, mortality, morbidity, persistency, and additionally in the case of participating policies, bonuses and tax.
 The assumptions are based on prudent estimates of the future experience, and hence include margins for adverse deviations over and above the best estimate assumptions.
-A brief of the assumptions used by the Appointed Actuary in actuarial valuation is as below:
+A brief of the assumptions used by the Appointed Actuary in actuarial valuation are as below:

 a) Interest rate assumptions:

-The valuation rate of interest is determined based on the expected return on existing assets, current asset mix, expected investment return on the future investment taking into consideration the asset classes mix and expected future asset mix.
-The interest rates used for the valuation vary according to the type and term of the product & status of policy and are presented in the table below.
+The valuation rate of interest is determined based on the expected return on existing assets, current asset mix, and expected investment return on the future investment taking into consideration the asset classes mix and expected future asset mix.
+The interest rates used for the valuation vary according to the type and term of the product & status of policy and are presented in the table below:

 c) Mortality assumptions: